• Skip to primary navigation

 Preparation

-• Once the onions have been browned, add the red wine, beef broth, miso and bay leaves into the pot and mix the miso around until it has dissolved into the liquid.
+• Once the onions have been browned, add 2 cups red wine, 900 ml low sodium beef broth, 3 tablespoons red miso, and 3 bay leaves to the pot.

 • Adjust the stove to high heat until the broth starts to boil.

-• At the 1 hour and 30 mark, check on the broth.
-If the sauce has not thickened, continue to cook it for another 30 minutes to reduce the liquid.
+• If your lamb is tender, and the sauce has not thickened, continue to cook it for another 30 minutes to reduce the liquid.

 • Remove the ginger and bay leaves and taste the sauce.
 If you prefer it saltier, adjust the saltiness by adding some salt.